Usage Guide

 print(f"{bands=}")

-# Save to file: the SDK supports PAM, ENVI and TIFF
+# The SDK supports PAM, ENVI and TIFF.

 # Save the current settings to a txt file as well if desired